noopman/aaworkshopattendee/module-5-security-best-practices/Exercise1.md

 During this module you will also need the following PowerShell variables used previously:

-- $Location - location of the first region deployed in Module 0
+- $location - location of the first region deployed in Module 0
 - $apiResourceGroup  - name of your API Resource Group deployed in Module 1
 - $vnetName - name of your VNET deployed in Module 1
 - $cosmosDbAccount - name of your CosmosDB resource deployed in Module 1